psyomn/notes/languages/rust/macro-test/doc/rust-macros-doc.markdown

 identifier (eg: int x) using 'ident', or for another example, denote that you want to pass in an expression, if you want to pass in a language construct - you can do that with 'expr'.

+# Things Passable in macros

+Here is a simple list of things supported in macros.
+In parenthesis is what you need to pass in the macro arguments:

+- identities (ident)
+- expressions (expr)
+- a type (ty)
+- a pattern (pat)
+- a code block (block)